devincwilkins/SouthStationSUMO/README.md

 # South Station SUMO Simulation

 ## Inputting Schedules (/schedules/*)
+Design your own arrivals and departures schedule and input into the schedules folder

 ## Adjusting Settings (/settings/settings.ini)
 gui = (True/False) | Whether you want SUMO to visualize the simulation, runs faster if False